 The Establishment Clause proscribes public schools from "conveying or attempting convey a message that religion or a particular religious belief is favored or preferred," County of Allegheny v.
-American Civil Liberties Union, Greater Pittsburgh Chapter, 492 U.S. 573, 593 (1989) (internal quotation marks omitted; emphasis in original), even if the schools do not actually "impos[e] pressure upon a student to participate in a religious activity."
+American Civil Liberties Union, Greater Pittsburgh Chapter, 492 U.S. 573, 593 (1989) (interna' quotation marks omitted; emphasis in original), even if the schools do not actually "imposse] pressure upon a student to participate in a religious activity."
 Board of Ed. of Westside Community Schools (Dist.
 66) v.
 Mergens, 496 U.S. 226, 261 (1990) (KENNEDY, J., concurring in part and concurring in judgment)."
 (At 604-605 (footnote omitted).)

 "When the government puts its imprimatur on a particular religion, it conveys a message of exclusion to all those who do not adhere to the favored beliefs."
 (At 606 (footnote omitted).)
+"When the government arrogates to itself a role in religious affairs, it abandons its obligation as guarantor of democracy."
+(At 607.)